stratapp-ai/stratapp-ai.github.io/about.md

 # we are changing how leaders think about strategy execution, day-to-day work and social collaboration

 ##### #stratapp is the world's first SaaS to deliver strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience.
-10-apps-in-1, for about half the price of one.
+10-apps-in-1, for about half the price of 1.
 You'll love #stratapp.